Tiger Jade Crassula (Crassula picturata) Indoor Care, Propagation, Common Issues & Remedies

 Tiger Jade Crassula grows to a height of about 1 ft and bears numerous plantlets at the base of the woody root stock which can be used to grow new plants.

+Yes.
 Crassula picturata like its cousin, Jade Plant, is thought to be toxic to both humans and pets as outlined by ASPCA.
 If ingested it can cause nausea, vomiting and diarrhea.
 Keep the plant away from the reach of children and pets.

-Crassula picturata Care Indoors
+How to Care for Crassula picturata Indoors

-Tiger Jade Crassula requires repotting only when it becomes pot-bound or when the potting medium is completely broken down.
+Tiger Jade Crassula requires repotting only when pot-bound or when the potting medium is completely broken down.
 Pruning is necessary to keep the plant neat, to reduce pest and disease infestations and to rejuvenate growth.
 Keep reading for more on these growing conditions and how to achieve them.

 Crassula picturata, Tiger Jade Crassula